 Administering Lucentis® is an in office procedure where the pupil must be dilated and the eye is numbed with anesthesia before the Lucentis® is injected into the vitreous (the clear jelly-like fluid that fills the inside of your eye).
 The injections will need to take place on a regular basis, generally every four weeks, but it is important to speak directly with your Texas Eye Institute retina specialist to determine the exact treatment path for you.

 Avastin is also a drug treatment option that works just like Lucentis® to reduce the growth of abnormal blood vessels.
 Developed by the same company, Avastin is also highly affective and is a cheaper treatment option compared to Lucentis®, however, it has only been approved by the FDA for the treatment of colon and other cancers and not Macular Degeneration.

 Avastin is a much cheaper option for the treatment wet macular degeneration, but it has not been approved by the FDA to treat AMD.
-A retina specialist at Texas Eye Institute will work with you to explain the available treatment options and develop a treatment plan.
+A Houston retina specialist at Texas Eye Institute will work with you to explain the available treatment options and develop a treatment plan.